WordPress/gutenberg/packages/editor/src/components/block-vertical-alignment-toolbar/README.md

 A callback function invoked when the toolbar's alignment value is changed via an interaction with any of the toolbar's buttons.
 Called with the new alignment value (ie: `top`, `center`, `bottom`, `undefined`) as the only argument.

-Note: the value maybe `undefined` if the user has toggled the component "off".
+Note: the value may be `undefined` if the user has toggled the component "off".

 ```js
 const onChange = ( alignment ) => setAttributes( { verticalAlignment: alignment } );